-In another story, Ara represents the altar of Lycaon, the king of Arcadia who decided to test Zeus by serving him a meal of a dismembered child, and later tried to kill the god while he slept.
-Zeus, enraged, transformed Lycaon into a wolf and killed his 50 sons with lightning bolts.
+In another story, Ara represents the altar of Lycaon, the king of Arcadia who decided to test Zeus by serving him a meal of a dismembered child, and later tried to do away with the god while he slept.
+Zeus, enraged, transformed Lycaon into a wolf and struck down his 50 sons with lightning bolts.
 In one version of the tale, the sacrificed child was Arcas, the son of Zeus and Lycaon’s daughter Callisto.

 MAJOR STARS IN ARA

 Beta Arae is an orange K-type bright giant (possibly supergiant), approximately 603 light years distant.
 With an apparent magnitude of 2.84, it is the brightest star in the Ara constellation.

 Alpha Arae, the second brightest star in Ara, is a variable Be star, a B-type star with prominent emission lines of hydrogen in its spectrum.
 Its apparent magnitude varies between 2.76 and 2.90.